blockchain/blockchain-wallet-v4-frontend/README.md

 ## Environment Specific Builds
 The frontend application can easily be built for different environments and networks.
 The following commands are available:
- * `yarn build` Builds the application with the development configuration file
+ * `yarn build` Builds the application with the `.env.development` configuration file
- * `yarn build:dev` Builds the application with the development configuration file
+ * `yarn build:dev` Builds the application with the `.env.development` configuration file
- * `yarn build:staging` Builds the application with the staging configuration file
+ * `yarn build:staging` Builds the application with the `.env.staging` configuration file
- * `yarn build:testnet` Builds the application with the testnet configuration file
+ * `yarn build:testnet` Builds the application with the `.env.testnet` configuration file
- * `yarn build:prod` Builds the application with the production configuration file
+ * `yarn build:prod` Builds the application with the `.env.production` configuration file

 Notes:
  * All common build configurations are contained in the `config/env` folder